exiledfan

 An ‘official’ Twitter account appeared and was legitimized by Josh Devine, One Direction’s live drummer, following the account.

 Each setup was a treasure trove, keeping all sides of fandom occupied trying to decode the meaning behind every minuscule detail—and there were a lot of details.
 Outfit changes were common enough to suggest there was an entire Build-a-bear wardrobe being brought along to each tour stop.
 From a wedding dress to a full leather get up to a football uniform.
-The bears were also provided a host of accessories including transportation and furniture: miniature cars and motorcycles, spinning salon chairs, couches and horses and a unicorn, instruments and an endless supply of Poundland stickers.
+The bears were also provided a host of accessories, a genuine Rolex at one point, as well as transportation and furniture: miniature cars and motorcycles, spinning salon chairs, couches and horses and a unicorn, instruments and an endless supply of Poundland stickers.
 They would often be posed reading biographies and have framed photos at their feet, at one time displaying a “Certificate of Excellence” issued from Sugar Baby Bear (SBB) to RBB.

 The feedback between fandom and these must-be mascots was too fascinating to ignore.
-When Jimmy Kimmel joked about a potato joining the line-up, the bears didn’t let it slide, referencing the joke twice.
+When Jimmy Kimmel joked about a potato joining the band’s line-up to replace Zayn Malik, the bears didn’t let it slide, referencing the joke twice.

 The updates were unpredictable, which lead to the fandom anxiously awaiting new edits of any kind.
 Any update, whether it was profile picture, bio, background photo, location— all analyzed and correlated to movements of the band.